 Dr. Shieh-Newton leads and conducts due diligences for both private and public companies and investors.
-Dr. Shieh-Newton has been the primary IP counsel on many deals on behalf of investment bankers and underwriters for IPOs and other public offerings totaling >$1 billion.
-Dr. Shieh-Newton has also worked with companies on a number of reverse mergers and also drafted securities disclosures for offerings in the capital markets.
+Dr. Shieh-Newton has been the primary IP counsel on many deals on behalf of investment bankers and underwriters for IPOs and other capital market offerings totaling >$1 billion.
+Dr. Shieh-Newton has also worked on company-side reverse mergers, public offerings and mergers & acquisitions.
 She has also worked with private equity firms and venture capitalists on due diligence assessment for investments and landscape analysis for formation of new funds and companies.

 In addition, Dr. Shieh-Newton’s practice includes assessing freedom-to-operate positions and rendering patentability and invalidity opinions.
 She has extensive experience in evaluating patent landscapes to advise clients seeking to enter competitive markets, as well as advising clients on third-party challenges and risk mitigation strategies.
-Dr. Shieh-Newton has worked on biotechnology patent litigations, Oppositions, and IPRs.
+Dr. Shieh-Newton has worked on biotechnology patent litigations, oppositions, and inter partes reviews.

 Dr. Shieh-Newton has worked on a wide variety of technical areas including antibodies, biologics and biosimilars, immuno-oncology (including chimeric T-antigen receptors), immunotherapy, gene editing (e.g., CRISPR technology), stem cells, regenerative medicine, gene therapy, synthetic biology, microbiomes, enzymes, protein engineering, protein production and therapeutics, vaccines and adjuvants, diagnostics and biomarkers, cancer, biofuels, microbial engineering, industrial fermentation, production of target chemical using biological processes, quantum sensors, biological computations units, and artificial intelligence/machine learning for life science applications amongst other subject matters.

 Dr. Shieh-Newton has worked with emerging companies, universities, as well as larger companies.
-Representative matters include work done for DuPont/Danisco/Genencor, Regeneron, Roche, Genentech, Goodyear Rubber & Tire Company, Ariosa, University of California, and Stanford University.
+Representative matters include work done for Roche, Genentech, 10x Genomics, DuPont/Danisco/Genencor, Regeneron, Ariosa, University of California, and Stanford University.